-Lawrie Zion is Professor of Journalism and heads the Department of Media and Communication at La Trobe University, where he has worked since 2006.
+Lawrie Zion is Professor of Journalism and Director of the Transforming Human Societies research focus area that supports interdisciplinary research.
+Prior to the role he headed La Trobe's Department of Media and Communication at La Trobe University, where he has worked since 2006.
 He is the co-founder of upstart magazine (www.upstart.net.au) and lead Chief Investigator of the New Beats project (www.newbeatsblog.com) which is a five year study that is exploring the aftermath of journalism redundancies in Australia.
-He is currently completing 'The Weather Obsession' which will be published by MUP in August.
+His new book, 'The Weather Obsession', is published by Melbourne University Publishing.

 In 2014 he co-edited (with David A. Craig) Ethics for Digital Journalists: Emerging Best Practices for Routledge in New York.
 In 2013 he and his colleague Dr Christopher Scanlon received a citation from the Office for Learning and Teaching “for the development of an authentic learning environment in the discipline of journalism through the website upstart and its integration into the curriculum”.